werdnakof/DatabaseNotes/05_-_Access_Structures.md

 **Duplicate Primary Keys Allowed (with care)**
 * Dense Index still points to the starting tuple in the Data Block, follow by tuples of same primary key
-* Sparse Index needs to points to block containing the **_first appearance of a primary key_**, meaning some block will not be pointed. if same primary key spans across multiple blocks, care must be taken when deleting tuple in Data Block for Sparse Index!
+* Sparse Index needs to points to block containing the **_first appearance of a primary key_**, meaning some block will not be pointed. if **_same primary key spans across multiple blocks_**, care must be taken when deleting tuple in Data Block for Sparse Index!
 * If a record is inserted to a full block, then an overflow Data Block will be created, and will be referenced by the full Data Block

 ## Secondary Indexes

-If keys are not sorted:

-A sorted Dense Index must first be built, then Sparse Index
+If **keys are not sorted**: a sorted Dense Index must first be built, then Sparse Index

-If repeated keys and not sorted, solutions:
+If repeated keys are allowed and not sorted, solutions:

 1. Use Dense Index, but drop repeated keys, but keeping pointers to repeated records